Forensic Scientist

 Can u prove the difference betwwen pubic hair and chaset hair or facial hair

-Asked by jim amdiny over 9 years ago
+Asked by jim amdiny about 10 years ago

 Yes, there are visible differences (under a microscope) between the different kinds of body hair.